Do you feel like you’ve tried everything to lose weight, but nothing works?

 Healthy weight loss that focuses on a balanced diet and exercise program has been established as one of the most effective measures a person can take to reduce their risk of certain diseases.
 However, no specific weight loss diet has been proven to be the best choice.

 Luckily, we now have more resources and tools at our disposal than ever before.
 We have tests that can help us figure out our unique makeup and current state of health.
 Healthcare professionals have also embraced nutrigenomics.
-Learning more about this innovative approach enables care providers to incorporate key information into a patient’s customized care plan and support weight loss.
+Learning more about this innovative approach enables care providers to incorporate key information into a patient’s genetic variants and support the loss of body weight.

 Even though personal data that helps us understand our own bodies and what might work best for us is more readily available than ever before, individualized genetic weight loss plans are not quicker or easier than traditional plans.
 Tailored plans call for in-depth knowledge of your body and situation, experimentation, adjustments, and patience.
 The process may indeed require more time upfront to learn what truly works for you, but the potential to find a way to work with your body and achieve sustainable results is well worth the effort.